suffolklibraries/lgc/content/collections/events/danceeast-youth-takeover.md

     content:
       -
         type: text
-        text: 'Designed for and by young people, the Youth Takeover is putting young people from the local community at its heart, with space to express their identity and creativity and bring the Jerwood DanceHouse to life with an exciting programme of events and activities curated by our very own Youth Planning Team.'
+        text: 'Designed for and by young people, the Youth Takeover is putting young people from the local community at its heart, with space to express their identity and creativity and bring the Jerwood DanceHouse to life with an exciting programme of events and activities curated by their very own Youth Planning Team.'
   -
     type: paragraph
     content: